rpallares/Mongo.Migration/README.md

 2. Remove .net7_0 support

 # License

-Mongo.Migration is licensed under [MIT](http://www.opensource.org/licenses/mit-license.php "Read more about the MIT license form").
+Mongo.RuntimeMigration is licensed under [MIT](http://www.opensource.org/licenses/mit-license.php "Read more about the MIT license form").
 Refer to license.txt for more information.

+It has been forked from [SRoddis/Mongo.Migration](https://github.com/SRoddis/Mongo.Migration) that is no longer maintained.
+That's why the nuget name is `Mongo.RuntimeMigration` whereas namespace is still `Mongo.Migration`.
+Thanks to SRoddis for that library.